Register for a Google Play Developer account

 Use the Play Console

-Once you've selected an app, here are the navigation items, categories, and the pages you'll find in each:
+Once you've selected an app, here are the navigation items, categories, and pages you'll find in each:

 - Dashboard: Your app’s dashboard will guide you through all the most important steps to get your app available on Google Play, and show key metrics after you’ve launched.